The Role of Fire Science in Preventing Fire Disasters

 Researching the interactions between humans, fire and climate allows us to pinpoint vulnerabilities in the environment and mitigate the risk of large fires.

-For instance, some scientists believe today's megafires are a direct result of our containing wildfires in the past.
-They hypothesize that by changing our approach to wildfire management — e.g. letting some fires burn longer and larger, and even setting controlled fires— we could succeed in preventing fire disasters in fire-prone regions.
+For instance, some scientists believe today’s megafires are a direct result of our containing wildfires in the past.
+They hypothesize that by changing our approach to wildfire management — e.g. letting some fires burn longer and larger, and even setting controlled fires— we could succeed in preventing fire disasters in fire-prone regions.2

 Advances in Fire Science Technology

-In addition to prevention, the fire science industry is constantly seeking new ways to improve firefighting technology.
-Whether it's a new safety measure, piece of equipment or fire-resistant material, the goal is to decrease the risk of emergency and lower injury rates in the most cost-effective way.
+Whether it’s a new safety measure, piece of equipment or fire-resistant material, the goal is to decrease the risk of emergency and lower injury rates in the most cost-effective way.

-Likewise, in the aircraft rescue and firefighting (ARFF) industry, "the culture is driven by an ever-increasing desire to improve the safety of the flying public and the responders who protect them."
-Recent ARFF innovations include:
+Likewise, in the aircraft rescue and firefighting (ARFF) industry, “the culture is driven by an ever-increasing desire to improve the safety of the flying public and the responders who protect them.”
+Recent ARFF innovations include:4

 • Harnessing wind power for "cooling, smoke removal, toxic gas removal and increasing visibility" during a fire or other types of emergencies